 Protecting Your Child

-Along with keeping you healthy, a flu vaccine protects the fetus, which could be at risk for preterm delivery and low birth weight if you were to get sick.
+Along with keeping you healthy, a flu vaccine protects the fetus, which could be at risk for preterm delivery and low birth weight if you get sick.
 An immunization also allows your newborn to stay safe until they’re old enough to be vaccinated at six months.

 Pregnant women who get a flu vaccine aren’t exposing their fetus to the infection -- they’re actually transferring antibodies against the flu to their unborn baby.
 This reduces the infant’s risk of contracting the flu.